You can get copies of birth, death or marriage certificates from the Register Office.

 More detailed information will be provided by a Registrar when you book your appointment.

-For cremations at South Shields Crematorium, there is a maximum of 15 people allowed inside the chapel (due to the size of the chapel), as well as 15 people outside.
+For cremations at South Shields Crematorium, there is a maximum of 15 people allowed inside the chapel (due to the size of the chapel).

 Masks or face coverings must be worn in all Council buildings, this includes South Shields Crematorium.